FanshaweCollege/ZatzPancioli_Anna_HW3/README.md

-Homework 3: Interactive SVG Poster
+Homework 3:
-Interactive Infographic about the curiosities of the world of Harry Potter, created for the Multimedia Authoring 2 class.
+Interactive SVG Poster Interactive Infographic about the curiosities of the world of Harry Potter, created for the Multimedia Authoring 2 class.

-Prerequisites:<br>
--Gulp<br>
+Prerequisites:
+-Gulp
 -Sass

-Built With:<br>
+Built With:
-Ilustrator CC - used for creating the design<br>
+Ilustrator CC - used for creating the design
-Visual Studio Code - for writing html, css and javascript<br>
-Wow.js - javascript library used for scrolling animations<br>
-GSAP - javascript library used for other animations
+Visual Studio Code - for writing html, css and javascript Wow.js - javascript library used for scrolling animations GSAP - javascript library used for other animations

-Author:<br>
+Author:
 Anna Carolina Zatz Pancioli